Where are the best dog-friendly trails in Greater Victoria?

 Dallas Road Waterfront Trail

-The Dallas Road waterfront trail is Victoria's most iconic dog walk, stretching along the bluff above the Strait of Juan de Fuca with views to the Olympic Mountains.
-A designated off-leash zone near Cook Street makes this a favourite for morning dog walkers.
+The Dallas Road waterfront trail is Victoria's most iconic dog walk, stretching 3 km along the bluff above the Strait of Juan de Fuca with views to the Olympic Mountains 18 km across the water.
+A designated off-leash zone near Cook Street makes this a favourite for morning dog walkers — expect to see 20 to 30+ dogs on a sunny weekend morning.
 The lower beach areas may have different rules than the upper trail.
+Average walk time: 45 minutes to 1 hour.

 Mount Finlayson

-Mount Finlayson in Goldstream Provincial Park is a challenging but rewarding hike with panoramic summit views.
+Mount Finlayson in Goldstream Provincial Park is a challenging 4 km round-trip hike climbing 330 m in elevation with panoramic summit views.
 The trail climbs through second-growth forest with exposed root sections and rocky terrain near the top.
-Only suitable for fit, active dogs with good joint health.
-Not recommended for puppies or senior dogs.
+Average hike time: 1.5 to 2 hours.
+This trail is designed exclusively for fit, active dogs with optimal joint health.

 Mill Hill Regional Park

-Mill Hill offers a short but satisfying hike through forest to a viewpoint over Langford and the surrounding area.
-The trails are less crowded than Mount Finlayson or Thetis Lake, making it a good option for dogs who prefer quieter outings.
+Mill Hill offers a short but satisfying 3 km hike through forest to a viewpoint 170 m above Langford and the surrounding area.
+The trails are less crowded than Mount Finlayson or Thetis Lake — typically seeing only 5 to 10 other hikers — making it a good option for dogs who prefer quieter outings.
+Average hike time: 1 to 1.5 hours.
 Varied terrain with some steep sections.

 What should you bring on a dog trail walk?